jax.random module#

 Advanced RNG configuration#

 JAX provides several PRNG implementations.
 A specific one can be selected with the optional impl keyword argument to jax.random.key.
 When no impl option is passed to the key constructor, the implementation is determined by the global jax_default_prng_impl configuration flag.
+The string names of available implementations are:

-2. it’s slower to execute on TPUs
+2. It is relatively slower to execute on TPUs.

 Property